jfjlaros/simpleRPC/README.rst

 The Arduino library is independent of any host implementation, a Python API client_ library is provided as a reference implementation.

+..
+TODO: Add more client libraries (Java and Android).

 Please see ReadTheDocs_ for the latest documentation.